Greetings from John Ledger and Gauteng Solar Solutions!

 • No import duties payable on the On-Sun system, made in South Africa

-• On-Sun solar water heaters are easily repaired using local parts and skills
+• On-Sun solar geysers are easily repaired using local parts and skills

-• On-Sun is a unique product, unlike any other solar water heater on the market
+• On-Sun is a unique product, unlike any other solar geyser on the market

 Lesotho has one of the harshest climates in Africa.
-A solar water heater that can work in this climate has to be tough!
+A solar geyser that can work in this climate has to be tough!

-ON-SUN solar water heater fitted as a pre-heater to your existing geyser
+ON-SUN solar geyser fitted as a pre-heater to your existing electric geyser

-If you have an existing electric geyser in good working condition, we recommend that you leave it in place, keep it insured under your household policy, and instal the On-Sun solar water heater in series to supply the geyser with water heated by the sun.
+If you have an existing electric geyser in good working condition, we recommend that you leave it in place, keep it insured under your household policy, and instal the On-Sun solar geyser in series, to supply the electric geyser with water heated by the sun.
 Not only will this save you significant amounts of electricity, it also increases the total capacity of your hot water system.